awie3di/docs/articles/quickstart/native/android/03-session-handling.md

 Before you continue with this tutorial, make sure that you have completed the [Login](/quickstart/native/android/00-login) tutorial.
 :::

-Before you launch the login process, make sure you get a valid refresh token in the reposne.
+Before you launch the login process, make sure you get a valid refresh token in the response.
 To do that, ask for the `offline_access` scope.
 Find the snippet in which you are initializing the `WebAuthProvider` class.
 To that snippet, add the line `withScope("openid offline_access")`.

 ```java
 // app/src/main/java/com/auth0/samples/LoginActivity.java